Shimell/DiscordWhitelisterSpigot/README.md

 A simple spigot plugin which allows whitelisting through a discord text channel.
 This provides an easy way for users to whitelist without needing to be on the minecraft server.

-##### Features:
+### Features:

 - 3 separate role groups:
-	- add-remove group: allows the user to add and remove users from the whitelist an unlimited amount of times (recommended for owners and admins)
+	- **add-remove group**: allows the user to add and remove users from the whitelist an unlimited amount of times (recommended for owners and admins)
-	- add group: allows the user to add to the whitelist an unlimited amount of times (recommended for moderators)
+	- **add group**: allows the user to add to the whitelist an unlimited amount of times (recommended for moderators)
-	- limited-add group: allows the user to whitelist a limited amount of times (recommended for users, default amount is 3)
+	- **limited-add group**: allows the user to whitelist a limited amount of times (recommended for users, default amount is 3)
 	- limited-add group can be disabled in the config (enabled by default)

 - removed list: